Create and Manage a Remote Partition (Analysis Services)

 Set up the remote partition (in SSDT)

-On the master server: Open the cube in Cube Designer and click Partitions tab.
+On the primary server: Open the cube in Cube Designer and click Partitions tab.
 Expand the measure group.
 Click New Partition if the measure group is already configured for multiple partitions, or click the browse (. . ) button in the Source column to edit the existing partition.

 In the Partition Wizard, in Specify Source Information, select the original Data Source View and fact table.